-22810 ACCOUNTING MODULE I (6cp)
+22810 ACCOUNTING MODULE 1

-Incorporates the topics which are specified in the study guide lines issued by the Institute of Chartered Accountants in Australia for candidates who are undertaking the professional year examination.
+Incorporates the topics which are specified in the study guidelines issued by the Institute of Chartered Accountants in Australia for candidates who are undertaking the professional year examination.

-22812 ACCOUNTING MODULE II(6cp)
+22812 ACCOUNTING MODULE 2

-Incorporates the topics which are specified in the study guide lines issued by the Institute of Chartered Accountants in Australia for candidates who are undertaking the professional year examination.
+Incorporates the topics which are specified in the study guidelines issued by the Institute of Chartered Accountants in Australia for candidates who are undertaking the professional year examination.

-24701 CONTEMPORARY MARKETING MANAGEMENT (6cp)
+24701 CONTEMPORARY MARKETING MANAGEMENT

-Presents a clear, realistic and contemporary perspective of marketing.
-The subject matter reflects major innovations and advancements currently shaping marketing thought and practice.
-The marketing discipline is now in a state of flux and transition, and its scope, approaches, and content are being reoriented.
+Presents a clear, realistic and contemporary perspective of marketing theory and practice.
+The subject matter reflects major innovations and advancements currently shaping marketing.
+The marketing discipline is now in a state of transition.
+Its scope, approaches, and content are being reoriented.
 The scope is being altered to reflect such developments as increasing social responsibilities, changing governmental relationships, and the internationalisation of marketing.
 The approaches are being restructured as a result of the current emphasis on contributions of the behavioural and social sciences, quantitative methods, systems analysis, and computer technology.
 The content is being modified by the appearance of the new marketing concepts, models and theories.

-24702 MARKETING THEORY AND PRACTICE (6cp)
+24702 MARKETING THEORY AND PRACTICE